OVOSHatchery/ovos-qubes/README.md

 ### ovos-speech
 - create `ovos-speech` qubes from `template-ovos-base`
+- (optional) select `sys-ovos-firewall` as NetVM
+  - not needed if you setup an offline STT plugin
 - (optional) make this qube launch on boot
 - install ovos-speech (no sudo!)
   ```bash